zaiisao/Documentation/en/Interactive Broadcast/lastmile_android.md

 # Conduct a Last Mile Test
 ## Introduction

-The pre-call networkd quality test checks if the current network quality suits the audio bitrate or the target bitrate of the chosen video profile before a user joins a channel.
-Returned to the user by callbacks every two seconds, the test results are a network quality rating based on packet-loss rate and network jitter and reflect the uplink network quality of the client.
+You can conduct a last mile network quality test before a call to check if the network supports the audio bitrate or target bitrate of the chosen video profile before a user joins a channel.
+The `onLastmileQuality` callback reports the test results once every two seconds.
+The test results are based on the network quality ratings determined by the packet-loss rates and network jitter, which reflect the uplink network quality of the client.

-> The audio SDK uses a fixed bitrate of 48 kbps; the video SDK adjust the actual bitrate according to the chosen video profile.
+> The audio SDK uses a fixed bitrate of 48 Kbps.
+The video SDK adjusts the actual bitrate according to the chosen video profile.